-Instant Pot Au gratin is made with potatoes and cauliflower in a cheesy, flavourful sauce.
-This simple and delicious comfort meal is finished off with a golden-brown topping.
-A delicious side that is perfect for a festive menu!
+Instant Pot Au Gratin is made with potatoes and cauliflower baked in a cheesy, flavor-packed sauce and finished with a golden-brown topping.
+A delicious side for a festive menu!

 In this recipe, we cook the potatoes and cauliflower in the Instant Pot, and then make the sauce in the Instant Pot.
 After assembling the dish and adding the topping, we finish it off by baking it in the oven.